dimfeld/svelte-leaflet-demo/README.md

 This is a demo application using Svelte and Leaflet to visualize the US Census "Metro Area-to-Metro Area Migration Flows” dataset.

+If you like this, check out my [Svelte MapLibre library](https://github.com/dimfeld/svelte-maplibre) too.

 This repository contains two versions of the application.
 The `full` directory is the finished product, while the `skeleton` directory just contains a basic shell that renders nothing, which I filled in during the presentation to build into the complete app.